JDawwgy/JDawwgy/README.md

 - 👋 Hi, I’m @JDawwgy
-- 👀 I’m interested in PHP, JavaScript and Wordpress
+- 👀 I’m interested in PHP, JavaScript, React, and Wordpress
 - 📫 How to reach me - jordan5057@gmail.com